 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in the Dominican Republic, work with a hospital and the local community on health education campaigns.
 The projects give you the opportunity to use the methods you learn in class to make real life contributions to the health of the local community.

-Arrive to the vibrant city of Santo Domingo and take in the historic sights from the rooftop patio of our hotel.
-Once the group is collected, head to Las Galeras, a tiny beachfront town on the rugged Samana Peninsula where we take on the first half of the challenging and life changing 80-hour Wilderness First Responder certification.
+Arrive in the vibrant city of Santo Domingo, meet your team and take in the historic sights from the rooftop patio of our hotel.
+Head to Las Galeras, a tiny beachfront town on the rugged Samana Peninsula where we begin the challenging and life changing 80-hour Wilderness First Responder certification.
 Under the instruction of expert medical professionals, learn how to handle a wide range of medical issues and emergency situations that could happen anytime, anywhere, whether close to home or hours away from modern medical facilities.
 Sharpen your skills through hands-on role playing and life-like medical scenarios in the backcountry.
 Take a break to try out surfing or snorkel in crystal clear waters.

 We continue our WFR studies surrounded by a lush national rainforest at a private villa.
 Learn when and where to inject epinephrine.
 Assess whether or not an injured person can hike out of the wilderness or if you need to make a stretcher out of improvised materials.
 How do you stop massive bleeding?
-How do you carry someone who is bigger than you are?
-How do you handle an allergic reaction?
-Our busy days are punctuated with adventure… hike to a waterfall for a fresh water swim and enjoy an exhilarating whitewater rafting trip.
+Or carry someone who is bigger than you are?
+Or handle an allergic reaction?
+Our busy days are punctuated with adventure: hike to a waterfall for a fresh water swim and enjoy an exhilarating whitewater rafting trip.